How to open a bank account in India from the US

 Specialists often provide more flexible multi-currency accounts which are cheaper and easier to open.

-Currency exchange always uses the mid-market exchange rate with no markups, so you save significantly compared to using a traditional bank when you send a payment or shop internationally.
+Currency exchange always uses the mid-market exchange rate with no markups, so you may save significantly compared to using a bank when you send a payment or shop internationally.

-Open a Wise personal account and you’ll also get a linked Wise debit card, and local bank details for 10 currencies to get paid easily and with no fees from around 30 other countries.
+Open a Wise personal account and you’ll also get a linked Wise debit card, and local bank details for 9 currencies to get paid easily from around 30 other countries.

 Eligibility: Apply with proof of address from the US to open and hold an INR balance.
 Full details of availability by location available on the Wise website.